Quick Summary

 Qutub Minar is accessible to the public every day, offering a window into history from 7 am to 5 pm.
 Early mornings or evenings are optimal to make the most of your visit, with cooler temperatures, enhancing the exploration and strolls.
 The entrance fees are ₹35 for Indian visitors, while children below 15 enter for free.
 Foreign tourists are charged ₹550 per person.
 Additionally, there’s a nominal fee of ₹25 for both still and video cameras for non-commercial use.

-Qutub Minar online ticket can be purchased through official online ticketing portal of Archaeological Survey of India (ASI).
+Qutub Minar online tickets can be purchased through the official online ticketing portal of the Archaeological Survey of India (ASI).
 Simply select the preferred date, time, and ticket type to complete the booking.

 A trip to the Qutub Minar in Delhi is a captivating journey through time.
 Here’s a glimpse of the architectural gems that await you: